Naerth/commander-autocomplete/README.md

 ## Usage
 To use commander-autocomplete, you need to add the following code to your Commander.js-based CLI application.

-commander-autocomplete supports both typescript and TypeScript.
+commander-autocomplete supports both Javascript and TypeScript.

 ### Autocomplete with subcommands